RynTurtle/Snappingbot-Commands/README.md

 # Snappingbot-Commands
 List of commands and what they do :)

-(the bot is not properly made yet so there might be errors for example sending a command to another chat or receiving a command from another chat.
+(the bot is not properly made yet so there might be some bugs for example sending a command to another chat or receiving a command from another chat.
 I apologise for any inconveniences, if you would like to remove the bot until the issues are fixed just pm me on twitter and ill understand)

 +turtfact - random turtle/tortoise fact